Using FOSSA Compliance

 - Dependencies - A full list of components & licenses discovered during the analysis

 Before you proceed, it's a good idea to sanity-check your dependency list.
-Navigate to the Dependencies tab to review what FOSSA found:
+Navigate to the Dependencies tab to review what FOSSA found.

-If you've configured FOSSA the right way, there should only be dependencies that are included in your production build.
+On your first scan, it may surprise you how many 3rd-party components you're actually using even if your application is relatively small.
+There should only be dependencies that are included in your production build.
 If you're seeing many test or documentation dependencies, you may need to ensure FOSSA is running against a production build or your

 Updated about 1 month ago

 Follow these 3 steps to get value from your first report: